Roberts Research Group

 Background

 Dramatic advances in genetics and genomics promise to enhance medicine and public health, but they also pose important ethical, legal, and social implications (ELSI).
-The University of Michigan (U-M) Training Program in ELSI Research seeks to prepare the next generation of ELSI scholars for success as innovative, impactful investigators.
+The recently completed University of Michigan Training Program in ELSI Research prepared the next generation of ELSI scholars for success as innovative, impactful investigators.

 Program Overview

-The U-M ELSI Research Training Program offers an integrated program of advanced coursework, research mentoring, and professional development, led by an interdisciplinary team of U-M faculty mentors with expertise and resources in medicine, public health, public policy, and social and behavioral disciplines.
-Trainees will be able to participate in the rich research and practice environment at U-M as exemplified by its highly regarded programs in public health genetics, genomic medicine, health law, science and technology studies, and its Center for Bioethics & Social Sciences in Medicine.
+The U-M ELSI Research Training Program offered an integrated program of advanced coursework, research mentoring, and professional development led by an interdisciplinary team of U-M faculty mentors with expertise and resources in medicine, public health, public policy, and social and behavioral disciplines.
+Trainees participated in the rich research and practice environment at U-M, exemplified by its highly regarded programs in public health genetics, genomic medicine, health law, science and technology studies, and its Center for Bioethics & Social Sciences in Medicine (CBSSM).

-Trainees include both pre and post doctoral fellows.
-Upon entry into the program each fellow will be matched with a primary and secondary research mentor with mutual interests and relevant research expertise.
-Such mentoring will be combined with an integrated program of advanced coursework and professional development activities.
-Each trainee will participate in an individualized, 2-year course of training that will provide knowledge and skills in the following areas:
+Trainees included both pre and post-doctoral fellows.
+Upon entry into the program, each fellow was matched with a primary and secondary research mentor with mutual interests and relevant research expertise.
+Mentoring was combined with an integrated program of advanced coursework and professional development activities.
+Each trainee participated in an individualized, two-year course of training that provided knowledge and skills in the following areas:

 Quantitative and qualitative research methods